lixixibj/DeepTVAR-data-code/README.md

 # DeepTVAR: Deep Learning for a Time-Varying VAR Model with Extension to Integrated VAR (Li and Yuan, 2022)
 ## Introduction
 We propose a new approach called DeepTVAR that employs deep learning methodology for vector autoregressive (VAR) modeling and prediction with time-varying parameters.
 A Long Short-Term Memory (LSTM) network is used for this purpose.
 To ensure the stability of the model, we enforce the causality condition on the autoregressive coefficients using the transformation of Ansley & Kohn (1986).

 Authors
 -------

 -   [Xixi Li](https://lixixibj.github.io/)
 -   [Jingsong Yuan](https://www.research.manchester.ac.uk/portal/jingsong.yuan.html)
-- Any problems with this project, feel free to contact Xixi Li via email at xixi.li@manchester.ac.uk.
+- For any questions about this project, please feel free to contact Xixi Li via email at xixi.li@manchester.ac.uk.

 ## Project structure
-This repository contains code and data used to reproduce results in a simulation study and real data applications.
-The structure is as follows:
+This repository contains code and data used to reproduce results in the simulation study and real data applications.
+The structure of this project is as follows:
 ```
   ├── benchmarks-code-data
     ├── DeepAR                   # DeepAR model
     ├── DeepState                    #Deep State space model
     ├── QBLL                     # Kernel based time-varying VAR model
     └── VAR               # Standard time-invariant VAR model
-  ├── real-data-forecast-res #Forecasting results from DeepTVAR model
+  ├── real-data-forecast-res #Forecasting results from the DeepTVAR model
   ├── simulation-res                   # Simulation results from DeepTVAR model
-  ├── _main_for_para_estimation.py                  # Main code for parameter estimation in simulation study
+  ├── _main_for_para_estimation.py                  # Main code for parameter estimation in a simulation study
   ├── quick_plot_simu_res.py    # Code for quickly plotting simulation results based on 100 simulation runs
   ├── lstm_network.py                     # Set up an LSTM network to generate time-varying VAR parameters
   ├──custom_loss_float.py               #Evaluate log-likelihood function.